SharedSignals June 2024

 403 if the Event Receiver is not allowed to create a stream

-409 if the transmitter does not support multiple streams per receiver
+409 if the Transmitter does not support multiple streams per Receiver

 7.1.1.2.
 Reading a Stream's Configuration